 Regarding the monthly subscription plans, the Starter plan, at $19 per month, is ideal for casual streamers or those just getting into broadcasting.
 The Premium plan, at $125 per month, adds video API and monetization options.
 These tools are ideal for professional broadcasters, along with the option to use chapter markers for VODs.
-Lastly, the Enterprise plan provides more bandwidth and are customizeable, all at competitive prices.
+Lastly, the Enterprise plan provides more bandwidth and is customizable, all at competitive prices.

 IBM Cloud Video (formerly UStream)

-IBM Cloud Video is a result of the IBM’s acquisition of UStream in 2016.
+IBM Cloud Video is a result of IBM’s acquisition of UStream in 2016.
 This marked the merger of the two businesses.
 Today, IBM Cloud Video provides a video live streaming service, alongside other cloud computing services.

 IBM Cloud Video’s core product is Streaming Manager.
 This streaming platform is managed via a standard dashboard.
-The platform also provides analytics and delivers content to any devices via an internal CDN.
+The platform also provides analytics and delivers content to any device via an internal CDN.